ericholscher/ericholscher.com/site/blog/drafts/read-the-docs-for-business.rst

 .. [#f2]

 	Actually, most companies have it way worse.
-If your docs are still stored in a wiki, I'm sorry.
+Hell, most of them still store their docs in a **wiki**.

 .. [#f3]